Harvard-AI-and-Robotics-Lab/FairNormalization/README.md

 # FairNormalization

 The code for the paper entitled [**Equitable Artificial Intelligence for Glaucoma Screening with Fair Identity Normalization**](https://www.medrxiv.org/content/10.1101/2023.12.13.23299931v1.full.pdf).
+If you have any questions, please email <harvardophai@gmail.com>.

 <img src="fig/framework.png" width="600">